Skip to Content

 January 9, 2026

-This release fixes an issue that caused the dropping of some exceptions that were imported from Datadog dashboards.
+This release fixes an issue that caused some exceptions imported from Datadog dashboards to be dropped.

 Fix for missing column values causing Data Explorer UI issues